 These plant-based protein bars may already be dairy-free and gluten-free, but do you want to make them suitable for a keto or paleo diet?
 Try the tips below in order to customize them to your liking!

 - Keto: Use keto-friendly ingredient swaps, like stevia-sweetened maple syrup and sugar-free white chocolate.
 If you cannot find keto white chocolate, coconut butter will work as a replacement.
-Skip the sprinkles and top them with unsweetened coconut flakes instead.
+Try using keto sprinkles or shredded coconut on top!

 - Sugar-free: Simply choose sugar-free brands for any ingredients containing sugar, like maple syrup, sprinkles, and white chocolate.
 This may seem like a daunting task, but you’d be surprised by how many sugar-free alternatives you can find online nowadays.